William Alexander, Lord Stirling

-Lord Stirling commanded a brigade at the Battle of Long Island, his rearguard action resulting in his capture but enabling General George Washington's troops to escape.
-Stirling later was returned by prisoner exchange and received a promotion; continuing to serve with distinction throughout the war.
-He also was trusted by Washington and, in 1778, exposed the Conway Cabal.
+Lord Stirling commanded a brigade at the Battle of Long Island, where his rearguard action resulted in his capture but allowed the main body of the army to escape.
+He was later returned by prisoner exchange, received a promotion, and continued to serve with distinction throughout the war.
+Trusted by Washington, he also exposed the Conway Cabal in 1778.

 Early life

-William was born 1726 in New York City in what was then the Province of New York, a part of British America.
-He was the son of lawyer James Alexander and merchant Mary Spratt Provoost Alexander.
+William Alexander was born April 26, 1726, in New York City in what was then the Province of New York, a part of British America.
+He was the son of lawyer James Alexander and merchant Mary Spratt Alexander.
 His nephew was Senator John Rutherfurd (1760–1840).

-He was educated, ambitious, and proficient in mathematics and astronomy, he then joined his mother, Mary Alexander, the widow of David Provost, in the provision business left her by the death of her first husband.
+He was educated, ambitious, and proficient in mathematics and astronomy.
+He joined his mother, Mary Alexander, the widow of David Provost, in the provision business left her by the death of her first husband.

 Earldom of Stirling

 The Earldom of Stirling in the Scottish peerage became dormant or extinct upon the death of Henry Alexander, 5th Earl of Stirling.
 William Alexander's father, James Alexander, who had fled from Scotland in 1716 after participating in the Jacobite rising, did not claim the title.
 Upon his father's death, William lay claim to the title and filed suit.
 His relationship to the 5th Earl was not through heirs of the body, but through heirs male collateral.
 Thus, he was not entitled to a title inherited only by the male line descendants of the 1st Earl.
 However, the inheritance by proximity of blood had been questioned.
 It was settled in his favor, by a unanimous vote of a jury of twelve in a Scottish court in 1759, and William claimed the disputed title of Earl of Stirling.
 It is not clear whether the case went to court because of an unfavorable answer from the Lord Lyon King of Arms concerning the peerage.